Vertilux/vertilux.github.io/_posts/2016-08-19-how-to-sign-up.md

 ![Sign Up](/assets/images/posts/signup.png)

 ### Step 4
-If everything works fine you should be redirected to your profile page where you will see the successful banner shown below:
+If everything works fine you will be redirected to your profile page where you will see the successful banner shown below:

 ![Sign Up](/assets/images/posts/successful_banner.png)